mfaytak/ntulect/lecture1.md

 ## Slidy slides

-These lecture slides are hosted in **Slidy** HTML format on my personal site
+These lecture slides are hosted in HTML format on my personal site

 * Displays slide by slide by default; use arrow keys or click to navigate
 * "C" key displays table of contents